-Each year, up to 25 highly talented individuals from across the country join WashU’s Medical Scientist Training Program, making it one of the largest in the country.
-While our MSTP students come from diverse backgrounds and have wide-ranging interests, all are united by their collective goal to become the next generation of leaders in academic medicine and biomedical research.
+Each year, approximately 25 talented individuals from across the globe join WashU’s Medical Scientist Training Program, making it one of the largest in the country.
+While our students come from diverse backgrounds and have wide-ranging interests, they share a collective goal to become the next generation of leaders in academic medicine and biomedical research.

 Life in St. Louis

-St. Louis is an affordable and fun, vibrant city in which to live, work and learn, offering a plethora of activities, cultural experiences, cuisines and neighborhoods to explore throughout your eight years (or more!) here.
-The Central West End neighborhood, adjacent to the medical campus and where many students choose to live, is walkable and has almost everything you need: grocery stores, restaurants, fitness centers, access to public transit, coffee shops, public library and more.
+St. Louis is an affordable and fun, vibrant city in which to live, work and learn.
+It offers a plethora of activities, cultural experiences, cuisines and neighborhoods to explore throughout your eight years (or more!) here.
+The Central West End neighborhood is next to the medical campus and where many students live.
+It is walkable and has almost everything you need: grocery stores, restaurants, fitness centers, access to public transit, coffee shops, public library and more.
 Plus, Forest Park, nestled between the Danforth and Medical campuses, has abundant green spaces, sports fields, recreation trails, and museums of art, history and science — all FREE.

 On- and off-campus, St. Louis offers a wide range of affordable housing options for buyers and renters.
 Explore additional resources on the MD Admissions site, or visit the Dis-Orientation Guide’s Housing section to see what first-year medical students have to say about neighborhoods and housing options.